BestTimesToVisit.com Logo

 food

-Don't leave Jordan without trying Mansaf, the national dish of lamb cooked in a fermented dried yogurt sauce, served with rice.
-For a quick, delicious, and cheap bite, grab a falafel sandwich from a street vendor – they're some of the best you'll ever taste!
+Don't leave Jordan without trying Mansaf, the national dish of lamb cooked in a fermented yogurt sauce, often served with rice.
+For a quick and delicious street food experience, grab a falafel sandwich from a local stand – they're incredibly fresh and cheap.
+Look for busy local eateries; they're usually the best indicator of quality.

 packing